madebyherzblut/keymaestro/README.md

 ## Supported keys

-Keymaster understands the following modifiers:
+Keymaestro understands the following modifiers:
 `⇧`, `shift`, `option`, `⌥`, `alt`, `ctrl`, `control`, `command`, and `⌘`.

 The following special keys can be used for shortcuts: